 Plitvice Lakes NP in April

 As already mentioned above, April is really not the best time to visit Plitvice Lakes National Park.
-It is located higher up in the mountains and you can still have snow there in April (it was snowing two days before we visited).
+It is located higher up in the mountains and you can still have snow there in April.
+It was snowing in Plitvice two days before we visited.